Sean Foley (director): Writing and directing

 Foley adapted and directed The Painkiller starring Kenneth Branagh and Rob Brydon during the Kenneth Branagh season at the Garrick Theatre in the West End in March 2016.
 He also adapted Eugène Ionesco's Amédée, or How to Get Rid of It starring Josie Lawrence and Trevor Fox in March 2017 at the Birmingham Repertory Theatre.
-He directed his and Phil Porter's adaptation of Molière's The Miser starring Griff Rhys Jones, Lee Mack and Mathew Horne at the Garrick Theatre which was nominated for a 2018 Olivier Award for Best New Comedy.
-He also directed Noël Coward's Present Laughter for Chichester Festival Theatre in April 2018 starring Rufus Hound as Garry Essendine with Katherine Kingsley and Tracy Ann Oberman.
+He directed his and Phil Porter's adaptation of Molière's The Miser starring Griff Rhys Jones, Lee Mack and Mathew Horne at the Garrick Theatre in London, which was nominated for a 2018 Olivier Award for Best New Comedy.
+He also directed Noël Coward's Present Laughter for Chichester Festival Theatre in April 2018, starring Rufus Hound as Garry Essendine with Katherine Kingsley and Tracy-Ann Oberman.

-Foley also adapted and directed The Man in the White Suit for the stage, starring Stephen Mangan and Kara Tointon, beginning at the Theatre Royal, Bath for three weeks before transferring to the Wyndham's Theatre in London's West End from 9 October until 7 December 2019.
+Foley also adapted and directed The Man in the White Suit for the stage, starring Stephen Mangan and Kara Tointon, beginning at the Theatre Royal, Bath for three weeks, before transferring to the Wyndham's Theatre in the West End from 9 October until 7 December 2019.

 In February 2020, Foley directed The Upstart Crow by Ben Elton, based on the BBC TV series with David Mitchell reprising his role as William Shakespeare at the Gielgud Theatre, London.
 The production was nominated for a Laurence Olivier Award for Best Entertainment or Comedy Play.
 However, due to the COVID-19 pandemic, the production closed early.
-The production will be revived at the Apollo Theatre, London from 23 September to 3 December 2022.
+The production was revived at London's Apollo Theatre from 23 September to 3 December 2022.

+In July 2023, Foley directed The Crown Jewels by Simon Nye starring Al Murray, Carrie Hope Fletcher, Mel Giedroyc, Aidan McArdle, Neil Morrissey, Joe Thomas and Tanvi Virmani.
+The play opened at the Garrick Theatre in London, before touring the UK.

+In October 2024, Foley directed a stage adaptation of Dr. Strangelove, based on the 1964 film by Stanley Kubrick, co-adapting with Armando Iannucci and starring Steve Coogan as Dr. Strangelove / Captain Mandrake / President Muffley / TJ Kong.
+It ran at the Noël Coward Theatre in London before running at the Bord Gáis Energy Theatre in February 2025.